 b) take a Shuttle Bus ATVO to Piazzale Roma (every 30 min, duration: 20 min)

-the nearest train station is Venezia S. Lucia (Venezia Santa Lucia).
+BY TRAIN: the nearest train station is Venezia S. Lucia (Venezia Santa Lucia).

-with the highway you have some options:
+BY CAR: with the highway you have some options:

 a) by the Libertà bridge (Ponte della Libertà) you reach Piazzale Roma.
 After the bridge take right and you can find the TRONCHETTO parking place.